What’s in a title?

-I’m drawn to tales that are innately theatrical; tales of strange places where the rules aren’t quite the same as here and now.
-Sometimes these places are real, sometimes they’re not.
-I like to use these narratives to unlock curiosity in the every day.
-Primarily I aim to tell exciting stories that capture the imagination, sparking conversation about deeper issues we experience outside the theatre.
+I’m drawn to stories that are innately theatrical; tales of strange places where the rules aren’t quite the same as here and now.
+Sometimes these places are real, and sometimes not.
+I aim to tell exciting stories that capture the imagination, encourage reflection and curiosity in how we live, and spark conversation between us all about the complicated issues we experience outside the theatre.

 My work is tied to a strong narrative, is physical, visual, and almost always devised.
 I am heavily inspired by graphic novels and illustration, and this is most present in the movement of my work.
 I like to create collaboratively, and I’m excited by the areas where disciplines overlap to unlock new ways we can share ideas.

-If you would like to get in touch about my work and upcoming projects, I’m very open to conversations and coffees.
+If you would like to chat about a project I have worked on, or a project to be, I’m always open to conversations and coffees.

 Header Photo Credits:

 About – Amy Kennedy